2018 Major League Baseball season

 The 2018 Major League Baseball season began on March 29.
 The regular season ended on October 1, extended a day for tiebreaker games to decide the winners of the National League Central and National League West.
 The postseason began on October 2.
 The World Series began on October 23, and ended on October 28 with the Boston Red Sox defeating the Los Angeles Dodgers in five games to win their ninth World Series championship.

 The 89th Major League Baseball All-Star Game was held on July 17 at Nationals Park, the home of the Washington Nationals.
 The American League won, 8–6, in 10 innings.

-This was also the last season for the August trade waivers.
+This was also the last season for August trade waivers.

 Schedule

 As has been the case since 2013, all teams played their four division opponents 19 times each for a total of 76 games.
 They played six or seven games against each of the other ten same-league opponents for a total of 66 games, and 20 interleague games.
 The primary interleague match-ups were AL East vs NL East, AL Central vs NL Central, and AL West vs NL West.
 Since "natural rivalry" matchups were part of the three-year divisional rotation, the schedule format for interleague games was different from previous years.
 The 20 interleague games each team played two three-game series (one home, one away) against its natural rival (total of six games), two two-game series (one home, one away) against each team for two other opponents (total of eight games), and a single three-game series against each team for the last two (one home, one away; total of six games).

 Under the new collective bargaining agreement reached in December 2016, the regular season was extended to 187 days in order to add four additional off-days for all teams.
 All teams were scheduled to play Opening Day, March 29—the earliest domestic start of a regular season in league history until the 2019 season.
 The Sunday night game before the All-Star Game was replaced by a single, nationally televised game on the Thursday after the All-Star Game (which for 2018, was played between the St. Louis Cardinals and Chicago Cubs), before all other teams returned from break the next day.

 The Minnesota Twins and the Cleveland Indians played a two-game series at Hiram Bithorn Stadium in San Juan, Puerto Rico, on April 17 and 18, while the Los Angeles Dodgers and San Diego Padres played a three-game series at Estadio de Béisbol Monterrey in Monterrey, Mexico, from May 4 to 6.
 The 2018 MLB Little League Classic at BB&T Ballpark in Williamsport, Pennsylvania, coinciding with the Little League World Series, returned to the schedule.
 It was played between the Philadelphia Phillies and the New York Mets on August 19.